Drybrook & District Ladies Choir

 A Brief History of the Choir

-The Choir would be pleased to welcome new singers to their rehearsals at Drybrook Band Room (situated off the car park behind the Pharmacy on Drybrook Road) on Wednesday evenings 7-9pm.
+We are always very pleased to welcome new singers to our rehearsals at Drybrook Band Room (situated off the car park behind the Pharmacy on Drybrook Road) on Wednesday evenings 7-9pm.
+Please see our website for more information: www.ddlc.org.uk.
+We can be contacted via enquiries@ddlc.org.uk or mobile number 07788912954.

 GALLERY: The Choir Through the Ages